Key Takeaways

 Above-ground work involves climbing, rigging, aerial lifts, and falling-object exposure.
 A limb dropped from 40 feet can destroy a vehicle, fence, roof, or injure a bystander.
 The severity of potential claims is higher, so the premium is higher.

 Tree removal adds felling, stump grinding, and heavy-equipment exposure.
-Thimble excludes tree removal from its above-ground hourly benchmark, which means full removal operations likely cost more than $21.22 per hour to insure.
+The above-ground hourly benchmark excludes tree removal, which means full removal operations likely cost more than $21.22 per hour to insure.

 Program-market minimums for larger accounts